 At Live Arts we offer low cost and accessible year-round process-driven educational opportunities for children, teens, and adults.
 Our classes, workshops, festivals, audience talkbacks, and free volunteer-facilitated groups offer community members the opportunity to explore all aspects of theater, including acting, playwriting, script analysis, improvisation, musical theatre, and movement.

-Live Arts Education Director Miller Murray Susen has taught drama and playwriting to local students ages 4 to adult since 2008.
+Live Arts Education Director Miller Murray Susen has taught drama and playwriting to local students aged 4 to adult since 2008.
 She’s taught classes at Live Arts, Village School, Four County Players, Venable Elementary School, Jackson-Via Elementary School, JMRL Central Library, the Charlottesville Ballet, and Tandem Friends School, among other venues.
 She’s directed mainstage productions at Live Arts and Four County Players, and her original plays and theatrical adaptations have been produced locally by Live Arts, Four County Players, and DMR Adventures.
 She served as Interim Live Arts Education Director during the 2014/15 season, and returned as the full-time Live Arts Education Director in the summer of 2018.
-She grew up making intergenerational community theater, and it is her great joy to build theatrical communities and spread theater love as an adult.
+She grew up making intergenerational community theater, and it is her great joy to build theatrical communities and spread the theater love as an adult.

 Questions about Live Arts Educational programming?
+Want to teach for Live Arts or work as an intern or summer camp counselor?
 Please contact Miller (first name Miller!) at 434.977.4177 x100 or email@example.com.

 Live Arts is committed to creating unique opportunities for young people to learn the craft of theatre and to participate in Live Arts productions.
 In our educational workshops and classes, students learn from experienced theatre artists, make new friends, and develop a life-long passion for the performing arts.
-In our after-school classes, productions, and summer camps, we provide a nurturing and safe environment in which to grow as an actor, designer, writer, or technician.
+In our after-school classes, youth productions, technical theater programs, and summer camps, we provide a nurturing and safe environment in which to grow as an actor, designer, writer, or technician.